onixgod/SOC-Automation-Project/README.md

 ### Hash Extraction with Regex

--   Click "Change me" icon
+-   Click the "Change me" icon
 -   Change from "Repeat back to me" to "Regex capture group"

 **Figure 128: Regex Capture Group**